 Continuing on page 63 “By the way, there can be no such thing as window shopping here.
 You cannot pick and choose the kind of love you prefer and discard the others.
 Each builds on the other.
 Each has its own special, significant place, as you will find when you begin putting all these loves into practice in your marriage.
 But if they are quite distinctive, they are also interrelated so that the physical, emotional, and spiritual processes over-lap and reinforce each other in the act of loving.”

-BUT I also want to share Bill’s ultimate secret to marriage.
+I also want to share Bill’s ultimate secret to marriage (at least at this stage in his life as it will evolve over time).
 He wraps it all up in one word: CHOICE!
 We choose to love, we choose to stay married, we choose to get along….it really is our choice.
 Just like our God, He wants us to choose to love Him!
 That is all Bill really wants (or wanted) from me.
 But poor guy, he was married to a professional investigator!
 I would never make a choice without all the FACTS!!!
-So stay tuned to my next blog, in a day or two, I will post the facts about the FIVE WAYS OF LOVING!!!
+The next blog post, the facts about the FIVE WAYS OF LOVING!!!

 As we say in law enforcement, “Just the facts ma’am.
 That’s all we want.”